Thanatoslayer6/spottydl/README.md

 ## Project Status

-- [x] **Automatic tagging of .mp3 files** using [Node-ID3](https://github.com/Zazama/node-id3) includes _Year, Artist, Album, Title, and Art Cover_
+- [x] **Automatic tagging of .mp3 files** using [Node-ID3](https://github.com/Zazama/node-id3) includes _Year(?), Artist, Album, Title, and Art Cover_
-- [x] **Simple and easy to use**, contains only 4 usable methods 🤔 I do need some help optimizing some parts
+- [x] **Simple and easy to use**, contains only 6 usable methods 🤔 I do need some help optimizing some parts
-- [x] Error checking, when downloading Tracks or Albums, like retrying the process when status failed...
+- [x] Error checking, when downloading Tracks, Playlists, Albums i.e retrying the process when status failed...
 - [ ] Adding more specific tags like: Total # of tracks, Disc #, and such...
-- [ ] Downloading playlists, as of now Spotify Tracks/Albums are currently supported
+- [x] Supports downloading Tracks, Playlists, and Albums

 ## Installation